-The minimum hardware requirement for the zEDC Express and 10GbE RoCE Express adapters is a zEnterprise® EC12 or BC12 at driver D15 with a minimum bundle level.
-See the PSP bucket for specific details.
+The minimum hardware requirement for the zEDC Express and 10GbE RoCE Express adapters is a zEnterprise[®] EC12 or BC12 at driver D15 with a minimum bundle level.

 The minimum hardware requirement for the IBM Adapter for NVMe is IBM LinuxONE II with driver D36.